astro313/RXJ1131/WRITEUP/response.md

 We have removed the statement regarding "AGN dynamically offset", as suggested by the referee.

 1) & 2)
 Our CO measurement provides the most precise value for the velocity offset between the BLR and the host galaxy.
 We thus feel that this is an invaluable addition to the literature.

-Taking into account the referee's comments, we have updated this section by listing other possible interpretations for the velocity offset (e.g. gas inflows, geometric effects) as part of the discussion, as outlined in detail by the referee.
+We acknowledge that velocity offsets between BLR and NLR lines are quite common in Seyferts and quasars, but the offsets as large as that of RXJ1131 appear to be uncommon according to the distribution of offset among other AGN hosts (Richards+02, Bonning+07).
+To take into account the referee's comments, we have updated this section by including a brief discussion on other possible interpretations for the velocity offset (e.g. gas inflows, geometric effects), as outlined in detail by the referee.

 We agree with the referee that it is unlikely that all offsets in AGN lines are caused by black hole recoil.
 Considering the referee's comments, we have updated this section to as well discuss other possible scenarios.
 We only discuss the possibility of a recoil black hole as one of the interpretations for the velocity offset, given that
     i) the magnitude of the offset in RXJ1131 (>700 km/s) appears to be an outlier in the distribution of offset found for large samples of QSOs (Richards+02, Bonning+07)